 Home and EU Students

 The Laboratory makes awards to UK and eligible EU students both from funds supplied, for example the EPSRC Doctoral Training Grant, and from its own funds such as the Premium Studentship.
-In the year starting October 2015, the Computer Laboratory helped to fund eight research students from its Doctoral Training Grant.
+In the year starting October 2016, the Computer Laboratory will help to fund eight research students from its Doctoral Training Grant.
 These funds are limited and the Laboratory encourages applicants to seek other funding, for example scholarships from their home countries, to come to Cambridge.
-The Applications Panel considers all applicants for funding awards within its gift and submits the names of highly ranked home and EU students to the Cambridge Trusts.
+The Applications Panel considers all successful applicants for funding awards within its gift and submits the names of highly ranked home and EU students to the Cambridge Trusts.

 The Laboratory may also have positions associated with industrial collaborations and particular research projects.
 Such studentships are advertised on the University's Jobs web page.

 The Computer Laboratory will contact applicants directly about its internal awards such as the Premium Studentship.

 It is worth noting that full funding must be secured before starting a course at Cambridge.
 Most of the scholarships will not accept applications from students who are already in residence.
 Do not assert that you will be able to support yourself and hope that something else will turn up once you are in Cambridge.